TART-MSU/HyperQB/README.md

                 ``.../tacas/spot-2.11.5/bin/ltl2tgba``
             - next, open AutoHyperQ/app/paths.js
             - make sure in this file, the paths are also pointing to the right binaries.
             Note:   the default locations in the files are from our building process.
-            The actual absolute path depends on where the reviewers locate this artifact.
+                    The actual absolute path depends on where this artifact is located.
-            Please do not change the reletive structure of HyperQB with AH or QAH.

 Step 5.
 Experiments Replication
         We provide a one-click script ```run_benchmarks.sh``` for replicating all results in the paper.
 For the reviewers convenienet, we provide several useful flags: